 Focus on your owned media and marketing goals.
 For instance, will updating the CTAs at the end of your blog posts help you increase RSVPs to your event?

 Next, look at your buyer personas.
 Let's say you work for a video editing software company.
 If one of your persona's challenges is adding clean sound effects to their videos but you don't have any content that reflects that, make a 15-second demo video for Instagram to show how great your product is at solving that challenge.

 Finally, create a content creation plan.
 The plan should include topic clusters, goals, format, and channel for each piece of content.
 Be sure to include which challenge it's solving for your buyer persona.

 For ideas on content creation or a more in-depth look at how to create a content plan, check out our post, The Ultimate Guide to Content Creation.

-5. Bring it to fruition
+7. Bring it to fruition.

-At this point, your market research and planning should help you visualize how your strategy will be executed (and by which teams).
+At this point, your market research and planning should help you visualize how your strategy will be executed – and by which teams.